FreeRADIUS/freeradius-server/.github/issue_template.md

 # Issue type
 - **Questions about the server or its usage MUST be posted to the [users mailing list](http://freeradius.org/list/users.html).
-If you post those issues here, they will be closed and locked**
+If you post those issues here, they will be closed and locked.**
 - **Remote security exploits MUST be sent to security@freeradius.org.**

 ***

 **REMOVE THOSE WHICH DO NOT APPLY**
 - Defect - Crash or memory corruption.
 - Defect - Non compliance with a standards document, or incorrect API usage.